 Families come in all shapes and sizes and have a wide variety of needs when it comes to car seats.
 One area where we see a lot of questions is what to do when the back seat is full of children, or when two children need to ride next to each other.
 We call this setup three car seats across and it’s a topic that has a lot of variables.

 Manufacturers have heard your struggles and they’re starting to respond!
-We’re seeing more narrow options for these situations.
-The latest seat in this category is the Graco SlimFit.
+We’re seeing more narrow options for these situations including the Graco SlimFit.

 CSFTL Quick Stats